chubi-x/AfterSchoolStore/README.md

 * All the lesson and user information is stored in a **MongoDB** database, so be rest assured your kid won't blame the dog for his lost homework.
 We have receipts!

-Check it out now! https://afterschoolstore.herokuapp.com/  The longer you wait, the more braincells Junior loses!
+Check it out now @ https://afterschoolstore.herokuapp.com/  The longer you wait, the more braincells Junior loses!